matthijskooijman/arduino-lmic/README.md

 #### Disabling external reference to `onEvent()`

-In some embedded systems, `onEvent()` may be defined for some other purpose; so the weak reference to the function `onEvent` will be satisfied, causing the LMIC to try to call that function.
+In V3 of the LMIC, you do not need to define a function named `onEvent`.
+The LMIC will notice that there's no such function, and will suppress the call.
+However, be cautious -- in a large software package, `onEvent()` may be defined for some other purpose.
+The LMIC has no way of knowing that this is not the LMIC's `onEvent`, so it will call the function, and this may cause problems.

 All reference to `onEvent()` can be suppressed by setting `LMIC_ENABLE_onEvent` to 0.
 This C preprocessor macro is always defined as a post-condition of `#include "config.h"`; if non-zero, a weak reference to `onEvent()` will be used; if zero, the user `onEvent()` function is not supported, and the client must register an event handler explicitly.
+See the PDF documentation for details on `LMIC_registerEventCb()`.

 #### Enabling long messages